recap/docker-mac-routes/README.md

 Routes IP traffic from MacOS host to docker containers in Docker Desktop.
 This script uses a feature `kernelForUDP` in Docker Desktop versions >= 4.26.
 When enabled, Docker Desktop creates a bridge interface on the MacOS `bridge101` and an interface `eth1` on the Desktop VM.
 This script piggybacks on this feature by adding local MacOS routes to route container network e.g. subnet `172.17.0.0/16` through interface `eth1` on the VM.

-There are other approaches to achieve this e.g. [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect).
 The purpose of this script is to be as simple as possible and to have no extra dependencies; being pure Bash and relying on standard cli tools only.
 Sudo rights are only asked for specific `route` commands and not the whole script.

 ## Script steps